microsoft/qlib/docs/component/estimator.rst

     - Saving & loading
 - Evaluation(Back-testing)

-For each `experiment`, ``Qlib`` will capture the details of model training, performance evalution results and basic infomation(e.g. names, ids).
-The captured data will be stored in backend-storge(disk or database).
+For each `experiment`, ``Qlib`` will capture the model training details, performance evaluation results and basic information (e.g. names, ids).
+The captured data will be stored in backend-storage (disk or database).

-Example
+Complete Example
 ===================

-The following is an example:

-.. note:: Make sure install the latest version of `qlib`, please refer to `Qlib installation <../start/installation.html>`_.

-If users want to use the models and data provided by `Qlib`, they only need to do as follows.

-First, Write a simple configuration file as following,
+Before getting into details, here is a complete example of ``Estimator``, which defines the workflow in typical Quant research.
+Below is a typical config file of ``Estimator``.

 .. code-block:: YAML